stackbuilders/tutorials/tutorials/reason/nonsense-getting-started-with-reason-and-reason-react/tutorial.md

 },
 ```

-But the scripts in the `src/index.html` file have to be updated as well
+The scripts in the `src/index.html` file have to be updated as well following
-following the `moduleserve` documentation:
+the `moduleserve` documentation:

 ```html
 <script>